bakame-php/http-structured-fields/README.md

 #### Definitions

-Items can have different types [defined in the RFC][3].

-They are translated to PHP using:
+Items can have different types that are translated to PHP using:

 - native type where possible
 - specific classes defined in the package namespace to represent non-native type